incubyte/incubyte.github.io/content/blog/technical-assessment-evaluation-criteria.md

 - Simplicity and readability top the game
 - Effective communication and the right attitude are as vital as technical proficiency

 We look for a thirst for knowledge and a passion for mastering your craft.
-If you think you have the perfect blend of skills and expertise (or know someone who does) for this, drop us a note on careers@incubyte.co
+If you think you have the perfect blend of skills and expertise (or know someone who does) for this, drop us a note at careers@incubyte.co

 > Our [current vacancies](https://incubyte.co/careers).